dlandry97/Davinci_Portfolio/_posts/2021-08-01-RobotFeet.md

 **Literature Review**

 The literature review was focused on dynamic robot feet both actuated and passive with the goal to increase efficiency and ability for robotic bipedal locomotion.
 This review covered humanoid robots from all over the world including Atlas, ASIMO, HRP, LOLA, Sarcos, TORO, Cassie, Digit, WABIAN, and many more.
 My studies showed that having an additional toe linkage would result in a more human-like walking gate and more efficient force transfer throughout locomotion.
 With toes, the robot would perform a more natural toe-off and heel strike action that improved efficiency by reducing the maximum torque required for forward movement.
 The toe-off/heel-strike gate also improves efficiency by reducing the lateral movement range of the torso during locomotion, leading to more consistent force and power requirements.
 The addition of toes would also create a more efficient "roll-over shape" which would improve the efficiency for dynamic walking.

+---
 **Sensor**

 Robotic foot sensors need to be able to sense the center of pressure from the foot to the ground.
 To do this, you need to be able to sense 3 axis of force; x-moment, y-moment, z-axial.
 I decided to move forward with a 6-axis force/torque sensor that measures all moment torques and all axial forces.

 I conducted a variety of tests on the 6-axis F/T sensor, including force measurement resolution, historesis testing, thermal drift testing, and long term measurement drift.

 **Photo of load testing setup**

 ![F/T test setup](/Davinci_Portfolio/assets/IHMC/test_setup.jpg)

 Test results led to the discovery of inaccurate measurements due to sensor housing deformation between the mounting holes.
-To mitigate this, I conducted FEA and physical tests on adapter components that would attach to the deforming surfaces to translate the forces through a structure that would spread the forces evenly between each mounting holes, eliminating housing deformation.
+To mitigate this, I designed and conducted FEA on adapter components that would attach to the deforming surfaces to translate the forces through a structure that would spread the forces evenly between each mounting holes, eliminating housing deformation.
 Different designs were tested in an attempt to reduce added height and weight.

 **Photos of F/T sensor adaptor FEA**

 ![adapter FEA1](/Davinci_Portfolio/assets/IHMC/FEA1.png)
 ![adapter FEA2](/Davinci_Portfolio/assets/IHMC/FEA2.png)
 ![adapter FEA3](/Davinci_Portfolio/assets/IHMC/FEA3.png)
 ![adapter FEA4](/Davinci_Portfolio/assets/IHMC/FEA4.png)

 **Design and Prototyping**

 My initial foot designs included toe linkages that would bring the added benefits to the robot gate.
 I made these designs with the current sensor structure in mind and was able to print plastic prototypes to demonstrate the movement of the toes.

 **CAD model of the foot with toes**

 ![cad foot](/Davinci_Portfolio/assets/IHMC/cad_foot.png)

 **3D printed model of the foot with toes**

 ![plastic foot](/Davinci_Portfolio/assets/IHMC/plastic_foot.jpg)

 With the limited literature and implementation of toes on robots, the final decision was to not add toes to the NADIA robot foot.
 Adding the toe linkage would increase the degree of freedom of the robot and add a large amount of complexity to the control system.
 The developed robot balance and locomotion control system was also not designed to perform with a natural human gate and would need a large amount of redevelopment to implement.
 The toes would also require strong actuators, which would be large and heavy, increasing the inertial load to swing the leg forward.
 At the current development of the robot, adding toes would add much more complexity that outweighed the benefits of a human-like toe-off/heel-strike gate.

 **Photo of implemented F/T sensor on flat foot**

 ![foot](/Davinci_Portfolio/assets/IHMC/foot_off.jpg)

 **Photo of the composite foot pad and mold**

 ![foot pad](/Davinci_Portfolio/assets/IHMC/20210630_Nadia_Parts_LowRes_17.jpg)

 **Implementation**